jvbriones/jvbriones.github.io/docs/dev/QA/performance.md

 The testing environment should be as much similar to prod as possible, scale compatible, caches, and isolated for the tests to avoid noise.

 We need to identify the testing scenario, since there is a difference between user experience based scenarios and benchmarking of sevices.
 For example, is not the same to simulate a user purchase (which will perform different searches previously, and will have a `think` time) than to know how many purchases simultaneously can handle the SUT (system under test).
-To stablish a proper pattern for the request arrivals of the user scenarios, it's necessary to know the poisson distribution lambda (see this video <https://www.youtube.com/watch?v=X4NVS1kDoMQ>)
+To stablish a proper pattern for the request arrivals of the user scenarios, it's necessary to know the poisson distribution lambda - see this video [www.youtube.com/watch?v=X4NVS1kDoMQ]

 For designing the workload and the scenario, take into the account the number of users vs the requests per user.
 Each Thread of a ThreadGroup defines a user's session, i.e. the user's actions.
 You can record from the browser or postman the user actions and then clean up what is needed to prepare all the http requests.
 As well, try to reduce the asserts as much as possible.